kitty-tin/arithfi.github.io/blog/12-9-Incentive-Program.md

 Participating users will be eligible for an airdrop, sharing **5,000 ATF.**

 ## Rules
-Completing tasks on zeal and earning contribution XP.
+Completing tasks on Zealy and earning contribution XP.
 Rewards and airdrops will be distributed based on users' contributions within the ArithFi ecosystem.

 1. Join Here: https://zealy.io/c/arithfi/invite/XAIWQIlx_UxqqvRqueZOc
 2. Duration: Dec 9, 2023 to Jan 8, 2024 16:00 (UTC+8)